Answers Magazine

-Not from the apes
+Not from the Apes

-by Giuseppe Sermonti
+by Giuseppe Sermonti on June 1, 1993

-Many schools proclaim as a matter without any doubt that man has derived from the African apes.
 Many textbooks in primary schools in my country, Italy, have on the cover page the illustration of an ape (usually a chimpanzee) gradually rising from its bent posture, to assume the elegant figure of man.

 This is a falsehood which any honest scientist should protest against.
 It is not balanced teaching.
 That which science has never demonstrated (and therefore which no serious scientist in the world would ever assert) should be erased from any textbook and from our minds and remembered only as a joke in bad taste.